Bangladesh–India relations: 2015 Land Boundary Agreement

-Post–Hasina relationship (2024–present)
+At midnight on 31 July 2015, Bangladesh and India swapped territories along their ill-defined border.
+More than 15,000 people became citizens of India, while 36,000 people took Bangladeshi citizenship after living without nationality for decades.
+Ending a prolonged dispute, the two nations swapped 162 enclaves on the border region, allowing the people living there to stay or opt for the other country.

+Relationship with interim government (2024–2026)

 Chief Adviser of Bangladesh Muhammad Yunus meeting the Prime Minister of India Narendra Modi on the sidelines of the 6th BIMSTEC summit in Bangkok, Thailand, on 2 April 2025.

-August 2024 Bangladesh floods hampered Bangladesh–India relations.

-According to India's foreign secretary, Vikram Misri, prime minister Narendra Modi was among the first foreign leaders to greet Muhammad Yunus after he assumed office.
+According to India's foreign secretary, Vikram Misri, Prime Minister Narendra Modi was among the first foreign leaders to greet Muhammad Yunus after he assumed office as chief adviser.
+However, the August 2024 Bangladesh floods hampered Bangladesh–India relations.

 In early December 2024, the tensions between the two countries reduced after a diplomatic visit by India's foreign secretary.
-He called on the advisor in-chief Muhammad Yunus and the meeting concluded on a positive note.
+He called on the Yunus, and the meeting concluded on a positive note.
 The foreign secretary conveyed that New Delhi envisaged "joint and concerted efforts" and desired increased engagement with Dhaka.
 However, he also raised the issue of attacks on cultural and religious sites.
-Muhammad Yunus described relations with India as "very solid".
+Yunus described relations with India as "very solid".

-On December 25, 2024, the Indian High Commissioner Pranay Verma expressed optimism about Bangladesh–India relations, highlighting mutual benefits from their growing capabilities.
+On 25 December 2024, the Indian High Commissioner Pranay Verma expressed optimism about Bangladesh–India relations, highlighting mutual benefits from their growing capabilities.
 A "strong support" for a "democratic, stable, peaceful, progressive, and inclusive" Bangladesh was stated by the high commissioner.
 The high commissioner also said that New Delhi and Dhaka have a strong stake in each other's progress and prosperity.